Spartan-CSharp/HotelManagementApp/README.md

 ### O Step
 The homework from Lesson 5, O Step, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to open up the requirements.
 Look for what is missing and figure out what is needed.
 Identify what can be put off for a later version.

+### U Step
+The homework from Lesson 5, O Step, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to sketch out a basic user interface design.
+Don't be too detailed, just identify the basics of the pages/forms we will need.